 b.
 High underground water table.

 They add an extra absorption and filtration layer into the natural subsurface soil if the latter is too shallow to guarantee the efficient treatment of the effluent.

 c.
 Small size of the available land

-Suitable for the task “engineered” soil, has much better treatment capabilities than the typical native one.
-As a result, the active drain-field area can be reduced compared to the size of the traditional drain-field.
+Suitable for the task of “engineered” soil, has much better treatment capabilities than the typical native one.
+As a result, the active drain-field area can be reduced compared to the size of the traditional drain field.